 - Contract Number:290-07-10079-2

-- AHRQ Funded Amount:$396,722
+- AHRQ Funding Amount:$396,722

-- Provide data to inform the meaningful use objectives being developed by the Centers for Medicare & Medicaid for Stages 2 and 3 of the EHR Incentive Program.
+- Provide data to inform the meaningful use objectives being developed by CMS for Stages 2 and 3 of the EHR Incentive Program.
 (Achieved)

 2012 Activities: Activities focused on conducting 17 focus groups, analyzing the findings, and developing the final recommendations.
 The 17 focus groups included 12 groups of EHR adopters and five groups of non-adopters.
 Study participants included a mix of adult medicine physicians, pediatricians, nurse practitioners, physician assistants, certified nurse midwives, and dentists who were asked about their experiences with specific barriers and enabling factors to adopting and using EHRs.

 Impact and Findings: Participants reported varying awareness of the Medicaid EHR Incentive Program.
 Key findings focused on awareness of the program and its influence on adoption and MU of EHRs.
 With regard to adopting EHRs, findings focused on the process of selecting an EHR that met the provider’s needs.
 The reported barriers to adoption and MU of EHRs were not associated with serving a predominately Medicaid-insured population, and were consistent with barriers that health care professionals have reported in other studies.
 However, all findings were useful in generating a set of recommendations for promoting MU of EHRs among health care professionals eligible for the Medicaid EHR Incentive Program.
 Barriers to implementing EHRs focused mostly on the ways in which an EHR did not function well in the course of providing clinical care and required frequent workarounds and additional time.
 Many participants reported that they were not currently meeting one or more of the Stage 1 MU objectives, which is likely to impede their ability to achieve future stages of MU.